juanfonsecaGL/notes/istqbTesterFoundation.md

 # ISTQB Tester Foundation preparation notes
 Notes for questions failed during my preparation for the exam.
-Please note that some of the notes are taken from the answer sheets provided by ISTQB.
+Please note that the majority of the notes are taken from the public answer sheets provided by ISTQB.

 Coverage:
 | Exam | Last questions covered |